Prodaturu/fractol/README.md

 > [!NOTE]
-> Because of 42 School norm requirements:
+> 42 School norm requirements:
 > * Each function can't have more than 25 lines of code.
 > * All variables are declared and aligned at the top of each function.
 > * Project should be created just with allowed functions otherwise it's cheating.